コンテンツにスキップ

 Interview by Masanobu Nishino Text by Akiko Inoue

-The port town visible across the sea was bustling with people that day.
+The port town visible across the sea was bustling with people that day as well.

 Cooperation: BankART studio NYK

-— The time of “history” that the port town has developed/the surface time of “now” —
+— The time of "history" that the port town has nurtured / the superficial time of "now" —

 —Congratulations on winning the Nissan Art Award 2013 Grand Prix.

-Please tell us about the concept behind your first award-winning work, ``Letter.''
+First, please tell us about the concept of your award-winning work, Letter.

 _MG_0143